 High performance cameras

-Low photon signals place increased demands on the sensitivity of the detector used and the collection efficiency of the optical system.
+Low photon signals demand highly sensitive detectors and efficient collection optics.
 Only high performance cameras can give the required signal to noise ratios to make such measurements possible.
 The ideal system will be capable of single photon detection - an area where Electron Multiplying (EM) technology is of a definite benefit.
-High sensitivity facilitates the use of lower excitation fluences; this minimizes thermal effects and damage to the sample.
+High sensitivity allows lower excitation fluences to be used.
+This minimizes thermal effects and damage to the sample.